Prelude—A Villanelle against the Villain

 The permafrost has thawed, poles open seas?

-When Byron wrote two hundred years ago, the notion
+When Byron wrote his poetry, the notion

 That we might end life in four centuries